Chamal1120/macbookpro-12-1-linux-fix-files/README.md

 > [!TIP]
 > 1. To get HW acceleration enabled for h264 videos.
 You can run `sudo pacman -S intel_media_driver` and add `LIBVA_DRIVER_NAME=iHD` to your shell configuration file. (ie - .zshrc for zsh).
-*Hardware Acceleration in chrome gives occasional gltiches.*
+*Hardware Acceleration in many chromium based browsers give occasional gltiches.*
+(Workaround: Use Vivaldi browser)
-> 2. For Youtube HW acceleration and to fix batttery drain issues you should disable AV1 and VP9 codecs in the browser.
-You can use `enhanced-h264ify` browser extension for this .(firefox or a fork of firefox is always recommmended)
+> 2. For Youtube HW acceleration and to fix batttery drain issues you should disable AV1 and VP9 codecs in the browser, you can use `enhanced-h264ify` browser exrtension.
 > 3. If you need a quick setup, use my dotfiles from [this repo.](https://github.com/Chamal1120/dotfiles-linux-hyprland/tree/main)

 ## Contributing

-This is an open source project started coz I don't want anyone else to go through the same hell that I went.
+This is an open source project licensed under **MIT**.
+Started this coz I don't want anyone else to go through the same hell that I went.
 So any **contribution to make this even better at least a little bit is always welcome**.

 ## Thank You